-The Icebreaker is your first prepared speech in the Competent Communication Manual.
+The Icebreaker is your first prepared speech in most of the Pathway Paths.

 Note: Speechcrafters have only 2-3 minutes You can check some suggestions at the end of this file.

 Here are some suggestions to help you prepare and deliver it.

 When it is your turn to speak the Toastmaster will ask your Evaluator to read out the Objectives.
 During that reading go out to the front and stand at the side ready to walk across and shake hands with the Toastmaster when s/he welcomes you.

 1 You only have 5-7 minutes - pick an interesting feature of your life, not your whole life story.

 2 If you need help with your memory, write a few notes on palm cards about what you will say.

 It's best to just make dot points - don't write out your whole speech.
 You can use notes in your early speeches.